Reed Township, Pennsylvania

 Reed Township is a township in Dauphin County, Pennsylvania, United States.
-The population was 229 at the 2020 census, a decline from the figure of 239 tabulated in 2010.
+The population was 231 at the 2020 census, a decline from 239 in 2010.

 History

 Reed Township was named for William Reed, an early settler.

+In May 1745, missionary David Brainerd traveled to Duncan Island to preach to the Native Americans who lived there.

 The Legislative Route 1 Sycamore Allee and Bridge in Reed Township are listed on the National Register of Historic Places.

 Geography

 Reed Township is in western Dauphin County, bordered by Middle Paxton Township to the south, Halifax Township to the east and northeast, and Perry County to the north and west.
 The township spans the Susquehanna River, and contains the only part of Dauphin County on the west shore of the Susquehanna River.
 This area is known as The Island (shown on topographic maps as "Duncan Island"), but it has become a peninsula due to changes in the river's course.
 The area is bounded by U.S. Routes 11/15, the Juniata River, the Susquehanna, and the old canal.
 The borough of Duncannon is to the west, across the Juniata River.

 According to the United States Census Bureau, the township has a total area of 22.2 sqkm, of which 15.3 sqkm is land and 6.9 sqkm, or 30.90%, is water.